 What is Hedging?

-To grasp the hedging meaning in the stock market, simply consider it as a type of insurance.
+To understand the hedging meaning in the stock market, simply consider it as a type of insurance.
 When people opt to hedge, they are protecting themselves against the financial effect of a negative event.
 This does not preclude all bad occurrences from occurring.
 However, if a bad event occurs and you are adequately hedged, the impact of the occurrence is mitigated.

-What is Hedging in the Stock Market?
+What is Hedging in the Stock Market

 Hedging is the purchase of one asset with the intention of reducing the risk of loss from another asset.